taskcluster/taskcluster-lib-urls/README.md

 This serves as both a simple shim for projects that use JavaScript but also is the reference implementation for how we define these paths.

-URLs are defined in the '[Taskcluster URL Format](https://github.com/taskcluster/taskcluster-lib-urls/tree/master/docs/urls-spec.md)' document.
+URLs are defined in the '[Taskcluster URL Format](https://docs.taskcluster.net/docs/reference/url-structure).

 Changelog
 ---------